Brian-Pob/brianmp.dev/README.md

 # Personal Website

 Hi!
 My name is Brian.
-I'm a Frontend Engineer currently based near Seattle, WA.
+I'm a Front End Engineer for Amazon - FinAuto currently based in Dallas, TX.
 I have a genuine passion for web development and UX and this website is how I would like to demonstrate my passion.